FierceEagle/fierceeagle.github.io/index.md

 ## The *who* is *who* of London

 As an important first step to explore the population of London, we need to subdivide the population of London into ares with high similarity in regard to socio-economic make-up.
 To achieve this, we conducted Agglomorative Hierachical Clustering, to identify most similar subgrouping of the population based on attributes, such as Education, Median Household Income, Ethnicity and Religion.
-We identified a number of groupings, i.e clusters, for the different attributes based on silhoutte score.
+We identified a number of groupings, i.e clusters, for the different attributes based on high silhoutte score.

 {% include Map_Factory_Ethnicity.html %}